 Gerry: A declaration on coinage about your special relationship with God and a biography that makes you out to be anything but an ordinary person would definitely be enough to achieve cult status.

 Uzza: But it wasn't.
 What would make Muhammad a figure revered as much if not more than Allah, something he never intended, was that Hisham's panegyric would lead to every moment of his existence his every word, his every action to be concretize into invariable precedents in law on par with what Allah revealed in the Koran if it did not contradict what was in the Book.
 Unassailable precedents which outnumber Allah's revelations by more than two to one.

 Gerry: Cult figures are often remembered for the way they died.
 Remember Jesus.

-Uzza: Muhammad's demise may not have been as spectacular as Jesus, a slight-of-hand spectacle engineered by Allah, so it had to be good, but his death, what he did and said before he died has been an inspiration for the believers to this day and a reason they are triumphing over Jesus's supporters everywhere.
+Uzza: Muhammad's demise was definitely not as spectacular as Jesus’, a slight-of-hand spectacle engineered by Allah.
+Nonetheless, his death, what he did and said before he died, has been an inspiration for the believers to this day and another reason they are triumphing over Jesus' supporters everywhere .

 Bob: When did the Prophet die?

 Uzza: He died just over a year and a half after his return from Tabuk.
 During that time he married the youthful Asma, his thirteenth or fourteenth wife depending on who's doing the counting.

 Bob: That's my boy!

 Uzza: The official version is that he died from the minute amount of poison he may have ingested at Khaybar a few years earlier.

 Archie: That is one slow acting poison.
 Who arrived at that dubious conclusion?